ioverho/ioverho.github.io/content/blog/Better and Faster Non-Autoregressive Transformers via the Policy Gradient/index.md

 The columns give various corpus-level NMT quality estimates and their standard error.
 These metrics all have a different central tendency, and should not be compared against each other.
 I've bolded the maximum value per column, and any value whose mean + 2 std. errors is within the maximum.

 We can already draw two conclusions:

 1. MRT finetuning at the very least does not hurt performance at $i_{\text{dec}}=10$, and in fact, looks to slightly improve it
 2. The actual choice of metric does not seem to matter so much, although a noisy metric (Constant) hurts a little

 ### MRT finetuning can significantly speed up decoding

 The following table provides a slightly different view.
 Here all MRT models are trained with `argmax` sampling and BLEU as the risk function.
-Two baselibes are considered, the same as earlier.
+Two baselines are considered, the same as earlier.
 Rather than just measuring performance, we focus on the ChrF2++ score, and how many refinement iterations each model needs to reach its maximum score.
 We also show how steps are needed to beat the pre-trained model.
 The fewer steps, the better.

 | Model         | Maximum          | Iterations | Iterations Pretrained |
 | ------------- | :--------------: | :--------: | :-------------------: |